 Setting Limits for Children

 When we insist on honesty from our children, we are setting a limit.
 We are teaching our children that they can’t go through life lying, the same way they can’t go through life hitting other people whenever they’re feeling angry.
 Limits and boundaries are important for children because they help them feel secure.
 Being clear on your family’s priorities and values makes it easier to set limits and stick to them—embody them even—during challenging moments involving big and small things.
-For example, if you know that more than 20 minutes in front of a screen transforms your happy 5 year old into a tantruming devil-child, you will probably find it easier to insist on an agreed upon screen time limit, despite pushback and big feelings when the 20 minutes is up.
+For example, if you know that more than 20 minutes in front of a screen transforms your happy 5 year old into a tantruming devil-child, you will probably find it easier to insist on an agreed upon screen time limit, despite pushback and big feelings when the 20 minutes are up.

 Setting Limits for Ourselves